 Former Vice President Joe Biden plans to release a criminal justice reform plan “in the coming weeks,” reported CNN.

-The policies will be based on work made by Congressmen Hakeem Jeffries and Bobby Scott, D-New York and D-Virginia respectively.
-Biden met with both of them to help with his plan.
+The policies will be based on work made by Congressmen Hakeem Jeffries and Bobby Scott, D-New York and D-Virginia respectively, said the news outlet.
+CNN added that Biden met with both of them to help with his plan.

 “The plan builds on some of the work that Scott has already done in Congress, seeking to curtail overcriminalization, reduce recidivism, and to create sentencing alternatives,” said the news outlet.